kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 $ pip install ipython --user
 ```

-Compared to the default `python` prompt, [`ipython`][7] is a more colorful prompt and full of helpers that allows for example to :
+Compared to the default `python` prompt, [`ipython`][7] is a more colorful prompt and full of helpers that allow for example to :
-- navigate in the filesystem without exiting the prompt
+- *navigate in the filesystem without exiting the prompt*
-- highlight your code (cf. animation)
+- *highlight your code* (cf. animation)
-- auto-complete commands
+- *auto-complete commands*
-- see the available attributes and methods of an object
+- *see the available attributes and methods of an object*
-- display the commands history (cf. animation below)
+- *display the commands history* (cf. animation below)
-- display the execution time of a command
+- *display the execution time of a command*
 - etc.

 ![IPython](/images/ipython.gif){: width="100%"}